 Our vision is to change the world, one farm at a time.
 We hope you love our lettuce!

-Leading and Advancing Aquaponics
+Leading and Advancing Sustainability

 As with any process, there’s always opportunity to evolve.
-Our vision is to take the aquaponics technology of today and continuously improve it for tomorrow.
-Our goal is to share our successes, learn from our mistakes, and lead the aquaponics industry into maturity.
+Our vision is to take the technology of today and continuously improve it for tomorrow.
+Our goal is to share our successes, learn from our mistakes, and lead the industry into maturity.

 Serving the Local Market

 We’re committed to our neighbors in Grand Rapids and all of Michigan.
 We want to see more local food on our own tables, and we know you do, too.
 Our indoor facility allows us to bring fresh produce year round to what is viewed as a summer-only region.
 A thriving farming community already exists here, and we're excited to add a new dimension to it!